NadaZakaria99/DocWise/README.md

 **Robust Retrieval System:** Developed a retrieval mechanism that blends document-based answers with web search results for accurate, comprehensive responses.
 **Solving the Agreement Trap:** Created a solution that unlocks the value of agreement data through AI and automation, empowering businesses to make smarter decisions.

+# How to Use
+- **Set Up API Keys:**
+  - Obtain API keys for Google Gemini, DocuSign, and Tavily.
+  - Replace the placeholders in the code with your actual API keys
+- **Run the Application:**
+  - Clone the repository and install dependencies:

+    pip install -r requirements.txt
+  - Run the Gradio app:
+    python DocWise.py
+- **Upload a PDF Agreement:**
+  Use the file upload button to upload a PDF agreement.
+- **Summarize the Agreement:**
+  The system will automatically extract and summarize the key points using Google Gemini.
+- **Ask Questions:**
+  Use the chatbot tab to ask questions about the agreement.
+The system will provide answers based on the document content or perform a web search if needed.
+- **Send for Signing:**
+  Enter the recipient’s email and name, then click "Process Agreement" to send the document for signing via DocuSign.

 # 📚What we learned
 - The importance of prompt engineering when working with large language models like Gemini to achieve accurate and relevant outputs.
 - How to effectively use embeddings and retrieval mechanisms to enhance question-answering systems.